tsinghua-ideal/flare/Readme.md

 Checkout the `secure` branch of `native spark` first.

 Please refer to https://rajasekarv.github.io/vega/ for `Getting started` part and `Executing an application` part.
 For setting environment variables, here are two examples in `./bin`.
 For example of distributed mode, the master is '172.16.124.9' and the slave is '172.16.111.236'.
+To make the configuration effective, you need to type, e.g., `source bin/set_env_local.sh`. `bin/set_env_local.sh` is useless.

 ## Usage

 You can write you Spark App in `./app/src/main.rs`.
 But only supports `map` now.
 And the you need to revise the correspond part in enclave, I mark `TODO` for it.
-As for most of `TODO`s in `Submodule-of-SecureSpark`, they are marked by the authors of Vega to develop the native Spark.
-I just marked one `TODO` in `Submodule-of-SecureSpark/src/rdd/rdd.rs:line 201`, which may need revised in order to be consistent with the app.
-In the future, we expect that there is no need to for user to revise the submodule.
+In nutshell, user only needs to revise app and enclave now.